-Noticeable amount of investment income has been recorded in first and third quarter of the year due to realisation of capital gains and increase in return on government securities and profit on bank deposit and the same has contributed significantly in achieving annual investment income of Rs.
-1.09 billion.
-This level of investment income reflects judicious investment decisions despite the volatility in the stock market during the year.
+Noticeable amount of investment income has been recorded in first and third quarter of the year where the increase in return on government securities, profit on bank deposits and realisation of capital gains contributed significantly in achieving annual investment income of Rs.
+3.7 billion.
+This level of investment income reflects judicious investment decisions of the management despite the volatility in the stock market during the year.